-Endometriosis is characterized by the growth of endometrial-like tissue outside the uterus, often leading to severe pelvic pain, heavy bleeding, pain during sex, and gastrointestinal issues, among other symptoms.
+Endometriosis occurs when tissue similar to the uterine lining grows outside the uterus, leading to severe pelvic pain, heavy bleeding, pain during sex, and gastrointestinal symptoms.

 - PCOS: Characterized by excess androgens, like testosterone